Culture of Fiji: Language

 In Fijian words, each vowel is given its full weight and never shortened, skipped or slurred.

 Fiji English

 The existence of many dialects within the Fijian language as well as exposure to the other languages spoken has contributed to many Fiji Islanders being bilingual.
-For general communication in an informal environment, a very interesting cross use of the languages has developed, resulting in slang now commonly referred to as Fiji English, although in formal settings, correct usage is adhered to.
+For general communication in an informal environment, a cross use of the languages has developed, resulting in slang now commonly referred to as Fiji English, although in formal settings, correct usage is adhered to.
 Fiji English comprises aspects of Fijian, English and Hindi, which reflects the history and identity of the people of Fiji.